 It’s good for consistency

 As we just said, your business card design serves as an extension of your brand and helps to extend your message.
-The same goes for your other stationery, such as your letterheads and invoices, which all need to be singing from the same hymn sheet to create a nice visual continuity.
+The same goes for your other stationery, such as your letterheads and invoices, which all need to be singing from the same hymn sheet to create visual continuity.

 Back to technology…